kragen/derctuo/markdown/cyclic-fabrication-systems.md

 ### Flintknapping ###

-Since the Paleolithic, the humans have shaped tools by banging rocks together, a process called "knapping".
+Since the Paleolithic, the humans have shaped tools by banging rocks together, a process called “knapping”.
 Arguably this is not a CFS, because typically the hammerstones and other flintknapping tools such as antlers and copper pressure-flaking tools are not themselves shaped by flintknapping or flintknapped tools.